tessercat/daoistic-book/daodejing/38/english.md

 they expect something in return.

-When the truly kind do something, they expect nothing, and when the highly responsible do it, they do what's expected.
+When the truly kind do something, they expect nothing in return, and when the highly responsible do something, they do what's expected.

-When the truly righteous do something and no one goes along with it, when they threaten and denounce us, they've lost the way.
+When the truly righteous do something and no one is moved, when they rouse us to anger, we've lost our way.

-They've lost the way
+We're lost
-and they're not moral.
+and we're no longer moral.

-They're not moral
+We have no character
-and they're not kind.
+and we're no longer kind.

-They're not kind
-and they're not responsible.

-They're not responsible
-and they're not righteous.

-Does a righteous man,
-an authority on legitimacy,
+We've lost our humanity
+and we take no responsibility.

+We fail in our duty
+and we have no right.

+We're the righteous
+who cry for justice,
-incite us to violence?
+yet we incite them to violence.

-Does a visionary,
-a prophet of God,
+We're the visionaries
+who show them the way,
-take us for fools?
+yet we take them for fools.

-So a truly great leader
-relies on respect, not authority, on facts, not dogma, and stays away from one to get the other.
+So true moral authority
+lies in hope, not grievance,
+in fact, not fiction.

+So reject one,
+claim the other.